 Each Scholarship subject has two types of passing grade - Scholarship (S), and Outstanding Scholarship (O).
-These are not to be confused with the Scholarship Award and the Outstanding Scholar Award, which are monetary awards given to candidates with passing grades in several Scholarship subjects.
+These are not to be confused with the Scholarship Award and the Outstanding Scholar Award, which are monetary awards given to candidates with passing grades in multiple Scholarship subjects.

 The number of students achieving a passing grade in each Scholarship subject is set at 3% of the number of Year 13 students studying that subject at Level 3.
-That is, 3% of Year 13 students who are entered for at least 14 credits in that subject at Level 3.
+That is, 3% of students who have achieved, or through external assessment may achieve at least 14 credits in that subject at Level 3.
 In cases where either the number of Year 13 students in the Level 3 subject or the number of students entered for that Scholarship subject is small, the percentage may vary from 3%.

-Scholarship student performance in each subject is assessed against published performance standards at the end of each year.
+Scholarship student performance in each subject is assessed at the end of each year against published performance standards.
 For many subjects, assessment involves a three-hour written examination.
-However, Dance, Drama, and Music also involve assessment by recorded performance.
+However, Dance, Drama, and Music also involve assessment by recorded performance, and all languages also involve recorded speaking.
 Design, Design and Visual Communication, Painting, Photography, Printmaking, and Sculpture are assessed through portfolios of work.
 Physical Education and Technology are assessed through submitted reports.